Modal analysis of a domain decomposition method for Maxwell's equations in a waveguide: Domain decomposition algorithm

-where $\mathcal{T}$ is a linear transmission operator which will be defined later.
-Starting from an initial guess, the classical Schwarz algorithm computes at iteration $n \in \N$ the solution in the subdomain $\Omega_l$ as follows
+be the interface operator, where $\mathcal T$ is a transmission operator to be specified later.
+Starting from an initial guess, the Schwarz iteration computes, for each subdomain $\Omega_l$ and each iteration $n\ge 1$, a field $\mathbf E^{n,l}$ satisfying